-The Association does not tolerate harassment or discrimination in any of its activities and seeks to create a professional environment with equal opportunity and fair treatment for all economists.
+The Association does not tolerate harassment, discrimination, or retaliation in any of its activities and seeks to create a professional environment with equal opportunity and fair treatment for all economists.

 AEA Formal Complaint Procedures

-You may file a formal complaint about the conduct of an AEA member, or about conduct in connection with an AEA-sponsored activity, that you believe violates the AEA's policy against harassment and discrimination.
+AEA members may file a formal complaint about another member, or about conduct in connection with an AEA-sponsored activity, if they believe the AEA Policy on Harassment, Discrimination, and Retaliation has been violated.

 AEA Best Practices for Economists

 The guidelines presented here—on conducting research, serving as colleagues, working with students, and leading departments—aim to lay out actions that economists can and should take individually and collectively to bring about a more diverse, inclusive, and productive profession.